Interjet/easyJetform/README.md

 onFail | Triggered when an invalid response came from Jetform

 ### Validation rules
+Jetform plugin include a validation parser and a custom error message template engine. <br>
+Validation rules are a string list separated by a pipe “|”. <br>

 Name  | Description
 ------------- | -------------
 min_length[2] | The minimal allowed length of the input's value